riandarmawann/4cRypto-App/README.md

   Database functions to store and manage data.

-  Make database with db name:db4crypto and create database with 4cRypto_ddl.sql and 4cRypto_dml.sql
+  Make database with database name:db4crypto and create database with 4cRypto_ddl.sql and 4cRypto_dml.sql

 * **Login**